Getting Your Best Night's Sleep Starts With Finding The Best Online Mattress.

 Side sleepers’ shoulders, hips and knees are in direct contact with the mattress, so finding one that properly relieves pressure is vastly important.
 Typically, side sleepers should use a softer mattress, such as latex, for support, which will also provide a gentle cradle to hips and shoulders.

-The result was a copper-infused, bed-in-a-box mattress that redefines the science of healthy sleep.
+The result was a copper-infused, mattress that redefines the science of healthy sleep.
 Utilizing the most naturally durable and innovative materials in the industry, our copper-infused mattress offers consumers a cooler, cleaner, healthier and more comfortable sleep experience.

 Not every single mattress works for everyone, and online mattress retailers understand that, which is why most offer a “sleep trial.”